Hong Kong leader Carrie Lam visits mosque struck by blue water cannon dye

 They emerged some 20 minutes later without speaking to the media.

-Mosque representatives told reporters that the two had apologised for the water cannon incident and that the apology had been accepted.
+Mosque representatives told reporters that the two had apologised for the water cannon incident.

+Chief Imam Muhammad Arshad said the apology was "accepted" and that the Islamic community hoped to continue living in Hong Kong in peace.

 The representatives also thanked worshippers and Hong Kongers who flocked to clean the mosque soon after the incident.